Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 All newly graduated employees are initially assigned to a plant and undergo one year of training in manufacturing.
 During this period, they learn the fundamentals of manufacturing and plant operations through OJT at the front line of production.

-Plant training consists of instruction on basic facilities and the eight-hour-shift system, allowing new employees to actually see, hear, and feel what it is like to be in a plant.
-This experience deepens their appreciation of safety, quality, costs, and the environment, all watchwords of plant operations.
+Plant training consists of instruction on basic facilities and the three-shift system, allowing new employees to actually see, hear, and feel what it is like to be in a plant.
+This experience deepens their appreciation of safety, quality, delivery time, costs, and the environment, all watchwords of plant operations.
 Moreover, they are instructed in subjects relevant to their particular work areas.

 While receiving advice and guidance at the workplace, trainees come into contact with many employees in each work area.
 Through the training, we aim to give new employees an appreciation of what it takes for them to do their best in manufacturing.